 - Key Short and Long Term Goals

 Most companies are collecting an ever increasing amount of data but often lack the resources or expertise to use it effectively to support their business goals.
-With over 20 years of experience in predictive analytics and data science, Elder Research has the cross-industry expertise to deliver a high-level, topographical review of your analytics culture, capacity, and practice.
+With 25 years of experience in predictive analytics and data science, Elder Research has the cross-industry expertise to deliver a high-level, topographical review of your analytics culture, capacity, and practice.

 - Strategies for using analytics to improve organizational decision-making.

 - Recommendations on how to grow analytics capabilities.

 - Plans for short and long-term analytics opportunities, prioritized based on feasibility and return on investment.

 Prior to the engagement we will work collaboratively to determine an agenda that will provide the greatest value.
 Some example focus areas include: